Booritas/DICOMANONYMIZER/README.md

 - Distribution files are copied in dist subfolder of the repository root directory.
 ## WebAssembly distribution files.
 - index.html: HTML file for the WEB page.
-- library.js: Javascript functions that will be called from the WebAssembly.
 - style.cs: style sheet for the WEB page.
 - wrap.js: Javascript that contains function called from the HTML code, include javascript wrappers for the WebAssembly.
 - DICOMAnonymizer.js: Plumbing functions for the WebAssembly.